End-to-end audio-visual learning for cochlear implant sound coding simulations in noisy environments: Method

 \subsection{Joint Training}

-Joint training in this study simultaneously optimizes both the AVSE pre-processing module, represented by the blue block in Fig. \ref{fig:AVSE_ECS_training}, and the ECS module, shown as the yellow block in Fig. \ref{fig:AVSE_ECS_training}, within an end-to-end framework.
+Joint training, as shown in Fig. \ref{fig:AVSE_ECS_framework} (b), simultaneously optimizes both the AVSE pre-processing module (blue block) and the ECS module (yellow block) within an end-to-end framework.
 To guide the SE module toward generating high-quality enhanced speech during the learning process, a training objective called spectrogram loss is defined as follows:

-where ${\bf E}$ is the enhanced speech from the AVSE model and ${\bf C}$ is the clean ground truth.
-To consider the distance across the enhanced electrodogram and the clean electrodogram, the electrodogram loss is defined as
+where \textit{MSE} is the mean squared error between ${\bf E}$, the enhanced speech from the AVSE model, and ${\bf C}$, the clean ground truth.
+To measure the distance for each enhanced-clean electrodogram pair, the electrodogram loss is defined as

 where ${\bf \hat{E}}$ is the enhanced electrodogram from the AVSE-ECS model and ${\bf \hat{C}}$ is the clean electrodogram from the ECS model.
 The clean electrodogram is derived from the output of the ECS model when clean speech is provided as input.
 By narrowing the distance between the clean electrodogram and the enhanced electrodogram, the output electrode pattern in AVSE-ECS can be further refined, reducing the impact of input noise and improving speech intelligibility.